Lee Vann Corteza

-Lee Vann Corteza, also spelled Lee Van Corteza, (born 1 March 1979 in Davao City, Philippines) is a Filipino professional pool player.
-He is nicknamed "Van Van", and started playing pool in 1993.
+Lee Vann Corteza, also spelled Lee Van Corteza, (born March 1, 1979, in Davao City, Philippines) is a Filipino professional pool player.
+He is nicknamed "The Slayer", and started playing pool in 1993.

 Early life

 Corteza is the oldest of five brothers.
 His parents named him after American actor Lee Van Cleef.
 Corteza first took up pool at age thirteen, after a friend brought him to a pool parlor.
 Corteza was subsequently blacklisted from the parlor after accidentally damaging a table, but he continued to pursue his passion for the game at other parlors.